thammit/mail/README.md

 The input fields are split in several groups, which can be reached by clicking on there title.

-After filling all fields with your data, press save to store it as pageTS-Config in the page you selected before.
+After filling all fields with your data, press save to store it as Page TSconfig in the page you selected before.

 ### 6. Add a recipient group
 Since this extension is made to send personalized mails to groups of recipients, this groups has to be defined first.
 Mail comes with a lot of possibilities:
  - From pages
    - compare to direct_mail, mail is not limited to fe_groups, fe_users, tt_address and one custom table
-   - It is possible to add as many tables as needed, as long they have the needed fields or an extbase model which implements at least the RecipientInterface, defined in `Classes/Domain/Model/RecipientInterface.php`
+   - It is possible to add as many tables you like, as long they have the needed fields or an extbase model which implements at least the RecipientInterface, defined in `Classes/Domain/Model/RecipientInterface.php`
    - Beside the recipient source (table) it is also possible to set a starting point where the records should be taken from
    - Categories can also be set to filter the list of recipients to only those how have the at least one of them assigned as well
  - Static list